goravel/docs/ORM/migrations.md

 ## Introduction

 When multiple people collaborate to develop applications, it's crucial to have a standardized database structure for synchronization.
 Without this, there could be chaos as everyone's individual data won't match up.
 Database migration is the solution to this problem.
-The database structure is version-controlled to ensure the consistency of the database structure of all developers.
+The database structure is version-controlled to ensure its consistency within all developers.

 ## Create Migrations